Barbara Ulrichsen, Esq.

 Barbara is certified by the New Jersey Supreme Court as a Matrimonial Attorney.
 She is admitted to the bar in the State of New Jersey and the Commonwealth of Pennsylvania.
 She serves on the New Jersey Supreme Court Family Practice Committee and was formerly a member of the New Jersey State Bar Family Law Executive Committee.

-She was selected for inclusion in the 2011 edition of “The Best Lawyers in America” in the speciality of family law and named a New Jersey “Super Lawyer” by the New Jersey Super Lawyer Magazine between 2005 and 2019.
+She was selected for inclusion in the 2011 edition of “The Best Lawyers in America” in the speciality of family law and named a New Jersey “Super Lawyer” by the New Jersey Super Lawyer Magazine every year between 2005 and 2022.

 To view the methodology and criteria for inclusion in “New Jersey Super Lawyer” please click here.